New principal named at Spring Valley High School

 After wrapping up his work at Huntington High over the next few days, he said he plans to take some time off to be with his family before turning his attention to Spring Valley and the challenges that he’ll face there.

-"We’re facing some uncertainty, not knowing exactly how school is going to look at the start of next year; there’s some anxiety that comes with that," Hayes said, referring to the novel coronavirus pandemic that shut down schools in March.
-"I’m ready to work collaboratively with other administrators."
+“We’re facing some uncertainty, not knowing exactly how school is going to look at the start of next year; there’s some anxiety that comes with that,” Hayes said, referring to the novel coronavirus pandemic.
+“I’m ready to work collaboratively with other administrators.”